 - from 1 March to 31 July (form to be sent no later than 30 September)

 Applicants, who must hold a degree in law or in political sciences (majority content, law) or, for traineeships in the Interpretation Directorate, a diploma in conference interpreting, must complete and then print and sign the application form EN / FR and send it to the following e-mail address: Stages.firstname.lastname@example.org, together with a detailed curriculum vitae and copies of diplomas and/or certificates.
 All attachments must bear the first name and surname of the applicant and must be numbered consecutively.
+Please note that the combined size of all attachments must not exceed 5 MB.

 If you have any problems in opening the form, download it as a local version and use the Adobe Reader software instead of your browser to read it.